-The Helen Keller National Center for Deaf-Blind Youth and Adults (HKNC) headquarters and training program are located on the north shore of Long Island, in the village of Sands Point in Nassau County, New York.
+The Helen Keller National Center for DeafBlind Youth and Adults (HKNC) headquarters and training program is located on the north shore of Long Island, in the village of Sands Point in Nassau County, New York.
 It is 45 minutes east of Manhattan.

 The average age range of HKNC students is from 25 to 65 years old.
 At times there may be students younger or older depending on special programs and needs.
-For example, there is a two-week Young Adult Summer Program for high school students and an eight-week summer evaluation program for high school juniors and seniors.
-A one-week Confident Living Program for senior citizens is typically held each spring and fall.
+For example, there is a two-week Young Adult Summer Program for high school students and an eight-week summer evaluation program for high school juniors and older adults.
+A one-week Confident Living Program for older adults is typically held each spring and fall.

 There are generally between 25-30 students on campus at any one time participating in the training program.
 Sometimes there may be additional students for short-term assessment or training.

-There are approximately 125 staff working in different jobs including administration, case managers, teachers, interpreters, support services, field services and residential staff.
-The HKNC Residence has staff available 24 hours per day – 7 days a week.
+There are approximately 125 staff members working in different jobs including administration, case managers, instructors, interpreters, support services, field services and residential staff.
+The HKNC Residence has staff available 24 hours per day, 7 days a week.

-Initially, students participate in an eight week assessment period.
-One or two weeks prior to the end of assessment, there will be an Employment Planning Meeting (EPM) where results of the assessment will be reviewed by the student and staff and goals for training will be discussed.
-Each training period is 13-weeks and the length of training is based on the students’ goals and their ability to accomplish them.
-An average length of stay is six months.
-Students participating in our on-campus and off-campus apartment experiences may stay from 12 – 18 months.
-HKNC works with students to optimize their training when there are time constraints.
+The assessment period is six weeks.
+One or two weeks prior to the end of the assessment, there will be an Employment Planning Meeting (EPM) where results of the assessment will be reviewed by the participant and their team, including the vocational rehabilitation counselor.
+Each training period is 13 weeks long and the length of training is based on the participants’ goals and their ability to accomplish them.
+The average length of stay is six months.
+Participants living in our on-campus and off-campus apartments may stay from 12 – 18 months.
+HKNC works with participants to optimize their training when there are time constraints.

 HKNC does not administer the GED exam.
 The local library in Port Washington, NY offers GED preparatory classes and arrangements can be made for students to attend such preparatory classes there or at another location.